Kury25/moodle-assignfeedback_editpdfplus/README.md

 ## Easy start
 ### Install a release
-#### On server
-- Copy repertory into ***moodle_home***/mod/assign/feedback/
-- Patch editpdf plugin files

-//TODO patch or script on editpdf files

 #### On frontend
+- Download zip sources
 - Open moodle on web
 - Go to administration site, into plugin menu
-- Install new plugin
+- Install plugin from zip

+#### On server
+Patch editpdf plugin files

+This patch allow users to use either editpdf or editpdfplus.

 By default, it's the origin editpdf annotation tool which will be activated for all courses.

+//TODO patch or script on editpdf files

 ### Configuration
 //TODO